LuqiHakeem/Fruit_vegetable_Detection-Deep-Learning-Project-/README.md

-# Fruit_vegetable_Detection-Deep-Learning-Project-
-A Deep Learning-based object detection case study using YOLO to detect Banana and Potato.
-The model was trained on a custom annotated dataset and evaluated using standard detection metrics.

 # 🍌🥔 Banana & Potato Object Detection using YOLO

 ## 📌 Project Overview

-This project presents a Deep Learning-based object detection system developed as a case study to detect two object classes: **Banana** and **Potato** using the YOLO (You Only Look Once) architecture.
+This project presents a YOLO-based object detection system developed as a case study to detect two object classes: **Banana** and **Potato**.

-The objective of this project is to demonstrate the implementation of real-time object detection using a custom annotated dataset.
-Unlike traditional image classification, this system detects and localizes objects by generating bounding boxes around detected fruits.

-This project serves as a foundational study for understanding modern computer vision techniques and their practical applications.

----

-## 🧠 Project Objectives

-- To understand the fundamentals of YOLO object detection
-- To prepare and annotate a custom dataset in YOLO format
-- To train a YOLO model for binary object detection
-- To evaluate model performance using standard detection metrics
-- To test the trained model on unseen images
+The system uses a custom annotated dataset and includes a Streamlit-based web GUI that allows users to upload images and perform object detection interactively.

 ---